sriyanops/capacity-early-warning-forecasting/README.md

 ## Key Outputs

 ### 1. Executive PDF Report
-Generated with a single command and includes:
+Generated with a single command at runtime and includes:
 - Executive summary of top capacity risks
 - Overall demand forecast visualization
 - Capacity utilization risk tables
 - Prioritized recommended actions
 - Forecast backtest accuracy (MAE / MAPE)
 - Detailed appendix for analyst review
+> Note: The PDF report is generated dynamically and is not committed to the repository.

 ### 2. Structured CSV Outputs
-Saved to `outputs/` for downstream analysis:
+Generated at runtime for downstream analysis:
 - Forecasts by site and day
 - Top-risk site listings
 - Decision recommendations
 - Backtest accuracy summaries (overall and by site)
+> Note: CSV outputs are produced during execution and are intentionally excluded from version control.

 ---